 TAP Play Safe Guidelines

-Treetop Adventure Park is now open daily, and we have implemented new protocols to provide a safe experience for our guests and employees.
+Opening day for Treetop Adventure Park is March 17, 2021, and we have implemented new protocols to provide a safe experience for our guests and employees.
 These enhanced health and safety measures are based on recommendations and guidance from the CDC and local health agencies.

 Your Treetop Adventure Park experience might look a little different with these new measures, and we appreciate your patience and cooperation as we navigate this ever-changing situation together.